National Science Foundation

 Grant in 2019

-SegAna is a medical device company that has developed RTapp, a cloud-based platform for improving radiation treatment of cancer.
-RTapp provides Radiation Oncology Teams with the technology to automatically visualize daily changes in anatomy throughout the entire course of treatment, identify more plans at risk, and predict when treatment plans will exceed constraints.
-The company was founded in 2015 and is headquartered in Orlando, Florida.
+SegAna is a medical device company that developed RTapp, a cloud-based platform for radiation oncology.
+RTapp automatically visualizes daily changes in anatomy during the entire course of treatment, identifies at-risk plans, and predicts when plans will exceed constraints, helping physicians adjust therapy to spare healthy tissue.
+The platform aims to improve radiation treatment efficacy and patient quality of life.
+Founded in 2015 and headquartered in Orlando, Florida, SegAna focuses on advancing oncology care through streamlined automation and data-driven treatment planning.

 NanoSUR